reed0023/technologycollection/appDapp/README.md

 ### Summary:

-The following documentation serves as a first draft for development bounty, as referenced in the Blockternship Grant.
-Deliverables, dates, features, and functions are subject to change, based on the needs of the DAO.
+The following documentation serves as a first draft for development of an application for an Innovative Technological Agreement to comply with proposed regulation aimed at assiting new technologies in registering a new type of digital legal personality with its own set of inherent rights including but not limited to the right to exist, own assets, conduct business, enage with banks etc. Deliverables, dates, features, and functions are subject to change, based on the needs of the dApp.
 Please contact @reed0023, @tomtom87, or @jtianelli with any questions or concerns.

 #### Name: